To Create Cambrian Animals, Whack the Earth from Space

 To his credit, Grant M. Young, the author of the proposal, is somewhat modest in the way he formulates his idea.
-His paper in GSA Today is primarily concerned with looking for evidence of a "very large marine impact" prior to the Ediacaran Period that sent vast quantities of water and oxygen into the atmosphere, changed the obliquity of Earth's orbit, and altered sea levels.
+His paper in GSA Today is primarily concerned with looking for evidence of a "very large marine impact" prior to the Ediacaran Period that sent vast quantities of water and oxygen into the atmosphere, changed the obliquity of Earth's spin axis, and altered sea levels.
 The aftermath of that catastrophe, he speculates, played a role in the Cambrian explosion -- but a "crucial" one.

 Attendant unprecedented environmental reorganization may have played a crucial role in the emergence of complex life forms.
 (Emphasis added.)